 Performance Management and Control

-- Understand the elements of an effective performance management and control system
+- Identify the elements of effective performance management and control systems

 - Evaluate the output of systems that report cost and profitability performance in a moderately complex operation

 Effective Budgeting Systems

 - Describe the operation of an effective master budgeting system